near/docs/docs/2.develop/4.testing/unit/unit.md

 Unit tests allow you to test the contract methods individually.
 They are suitable to check the storage is updated correctly, and that methods return their expected values.

-Unit tests are written in the contract's language and execute localy.
+Unit tests are written in the contract's language and execute locally.
 To fast-forward the setting up of unit testing, we recommend you to simply use one of our [Examples](https://near.dev) as template, or to copy their configuration.

 ---